Cover

 Job stories

-Storymapping is a powerful way to map and visualise the user’s journey through your product or service, in a visual and dynamic manner.
-Taking the job stories as a base, I diagrammed many possibilities becasue of what we learned about users’ motivations.
+Storymapping is a powerful way to map and visualise the user's journey through your product or service, in a visual and dynamic manner.
+Taking the job stories as a base, I diagrammed many possibilities because of what we learned about users' motivations.
 I outlined the steps the user might go though, plus issues that arise and then add behavioural techniques that will keep users on track.

 ACM website